 Select one or more instances that you want to stop.

 At the top of the VM instances page, click Stop stop.

 Restarting a VM

-In the GCP Console, navigate to the:
+In the GCP Console, go to the VM Instances page.

 Select the instances that you want to restart.